babbatem/motor_skills/README.md

           (these two implement an ```init_cip``` method that loads the relevant controller)

 We might need to redesign this prior to releasing the code in any official capacity.

+Other TODOs in addition to grasp classifier:
+- Gripper action space.
+- GDK's simulated sensor experiment.
+- Failure Classifier: current idea is epsilon ball in space relative to grasp and/or contact sensing
+- GPD integrated (writing to disk, loading and passing to GPD ourselves or with lcm)
+- Object pose changes.
+- Hindsight & Parameterized Skills.
+- "Effect Set" density estimator